-Then as unexpectedly as they flared up, the lights begin to recede.
+Then as unexpectedly as they began, the lights recede.
 Some people shuffle off.
 Others, hoping for a second (solar) wind, remain glued to their cameras.
 It’s easy to keep watching, to stay the whole night if need be.
 But I force myself to turn in.
 I’d need my energy the following day.

-In spite of the dangers (which struck me as exaggerated) a tentative decision was made the day before to make a run to James Bay.
-An informal council of Todd, J.P., Mike, myself and a few others pulled in create a sort of quorum, huddle outside the lodge that morning to discuss and ratify the decision.
-The weather is clear and sunny, but a bit brisk.
-The waters on the river mouth and bay might be rough, but we’d risk it.
-We’ll let everyone know of our plans, and hope for the best.
+In spite of the dangers, a tentative decision was made the day before to make a run to James Bay.
+An informal council of Todd, J.P., Mike, and myself, plus a few others pulled in to create a quorum, huddle outside the lodge that morning to ratify the decision.
+The weather is clear, but brisk.
+The water on the river and bay will be rough, but we’d risk it.
+We let everyone know of our plans, and hope for the best.

 No sooner had the invisible gavel come down were Mike, J.P. and I on the boat racing north past Moosonee, bobbing up and down in chop whipped up by winds coming from the bay.
 Our exact destination is the outer shores of Ship Sands Island – located on the western flats of the river mouth as it becomes the bay.
 The Moose River Bird Sanctuary, a major staging area for migrating fowl in the autumn, is found there.